33 Delightful Things to Do in Dubrovnik, Croatia (+ Tips!)

 Mostar is hardly a light day trip–there’s a lot to unpack there–but it is a valuable one.

-Mostar is quite a bit away from Dubrovnik, and the city requires at least a couple of days of attention in the best-case scenario.
+Mostar is quite far away from Dubrovnik, and the city requires at least a couple of days of attention in the best-case scenario.

 However, if a day is all you have to spare, there is a lot of value in a day trip to Mostar!